GeNet: A Multimodal LLM-Based Co-Pilot for Network Topology and Configuration: Experiments

-Since each scenario has an intent and a specification file, we formulated scoring keys to assess how well GeNet fulfilled each intent.
-The scoring keys were developed based on the scenario solutions provided by GNS3 Vault \cite{GNS3Vault} for the configuration scenarios and our interviews with IT experts for the topology scenarios.
-Additional keys were added during the evaluation process based on GeNet's common errors and correct \emph{GeNet solutions} that were substantially different from the ones provided by GNS3 Vault.
-Upon encountering a new correct solution approach or a common mistake, the scoring key was modified, and all prior results were re-evaluated. \begin{example}[Running out of ports] For the scenario in \cref{ex:scenario}, the following scoring keys were suggested: 1) Adding a switch to the topology: 20 points.
+Since each scenario includes an intent and network specifications, we developed scenario-specific scoring keys to evaluate how effectively \textit{GeNet} implemented each intent.
+These scoring keys were initially formulated using the scenario solutions provided by GNS3 Vault for the configuration scenarios and insights from IT expert interviews for the topology scenarios.
+During the evaluation, additional scoring keys were introduced to account for \textit{GeNet}'s common errors and correct \emph{\textit{GeNet} solutions} that differed significantly from those provided by GNS3 Vault.
+When a new valid solution approach or a recurring mistake was identified, the scoring keys were updated, and all prior results were re-evaluated to ensure consistency.
+Each non-compliance with a key results in a full or partial deduction of the specified points according to the severity of the non-compliance.
+This scoring system is primarily used to assess \textit{GeNet}'s overall performance. \begin{example}[Adding Local PCs] For the scenario presented as an example (\ref{ex:scenario}), the following scoring keys were suggested: 1) Adding a switch to the topology: 20 points.
 2) Adding 3 PCs: 10 points per PC.
-3) Correct subnet assignment : 3 points.
-4) Configuring the new switch: 15 points. \end{example}
+3) Correct subnet assignment: 3 points.
+4) Configuring the new switch: 15 points.